Crypto Adoption Around the World: France

 Source: Statistica

-Even before its legalization in 2019, cryptocurrency adoption has been on the upward trend in France.
+Even before its legalization in 2019, cryptocurrency adoption has been on an upward trend in France.

 Source: ThinkMarkets Academy